MaSe69/dssb/index.md

 - [Julia Dataframes](julia_df) - How to accomplish the same changes to dataframes in Julia?
 - [A comparison of Pandas to Julia Dataframes]() - Where are similarities and where are differences?
 - [References on Julia Dataframes](julia_references) - Which other sources should be used for Julia as well?

+Stories:
+- [Dataframes for Entrepreneurs](entrepreneurs) - How to model essential business KPIs using dataframes?
+- [Dataframes for Knowledge]() - How to store content knowledge in dataframes?

 Great dataframes are not just technical means, but also fulfill criteria of beauty, see [Beautiful Dataframes](beautiful_dataframes)